axilmar/gclib/README.md

 - implements the mark & sweep algorithm.
 - can be used concurrently by multiple threads; very low (almost non-existent) lock contention.
 - allows pointers to the middle of objects or object arrays.
+- allows garbage-collected objects to be allocated statically, i.e. as global/local/member variables.

 ## Classes